-The department offers an honors program for a limited number of seniors who want to undertake substantial research projects and write honors theses.
+The department offers the Honors Program for a limited number of seniors who want to undertake substantial research projects and write honors theses.
 The honors thesis is expected to be at least 75 pages in length and of exceptional quality.

-Honors students perform research as part of a full-year honors seminar (POLS C3998 Senior Honors Seminar- POLS C3999 Senior Honors Seminar, 8 points total) during their senior year, in place of the seminar requirement for majors.
+Honors students perform research as part of a full-year honors seminar (POLS W3998-POLS W3999 Senior Honors Seminar, 8 points total) during their senior year, in place of the seminar requirement for majors.
 Honors students may, however, take regular seminars to fulfill other course requirements for the major.
 Theses are due in late March or early April.
 To be awarded departmental honors, the student must satisfy all the requirements for the major, maintain a 3.6 GPA in the major, and complete a thesis of sufficiently high quality to merit honors.

 The honors seminar director provides general direction for the seminar.
 The honors seminar director supervises all students; each student also works with a faculty member in his or her major subfield (American politics, comparative politics, international relations, or political theory) and a preceptor.
-The honors seminar meets weekly for part of the year and covers general issues involved in research and thesis writing, such as how to develop research questions and projects, methodology, sources of evidence, and outlining and drafting long papers.
+The honors seminar meets weekly for part of the year and addresses general issues involved in research and thesis writing, such as how to develop research questions and projects, methodology, sources of evidence, and outlining and drafting long papers.
 The sessions are also used for group discussions of students' research and thesis presentations.
 Students are also expected to meet periodically with the supervising professor and preceptor.

-Students who wish to apply to the honors program must notify the department in writing by the end of the spring semester of the junior year.
+Students who wish to apply to the Honors Program must notify the department in writing by the end of the spring semester of the junior year.
 Please check the department website for the official deadline.
-Normally no more than 10% of the graduating majors in the department each year may receive departmental honors.
+Normally no more than 10% of graduating majors receive departmental honors in a given academic year.
 Applicants are required to have already completed the methods requirement for the major.